najib-hossain/Todo-list-application/README.md

 # Todo-list-application
-I have created a todo list application and I want to share it with you.
+I have build a todo list application and i want to share it with you.